Nikolai Katanov: Background

-Nikolai Fyodorovich Katanov was born on May 6 (18), 1862, in Turakovsky ulus, a steppe area located 16km from the village of Askiz on the left bank of the Abakan River.
+Nikolai Fyodorovich Katanov was born on May 6 (18), 1862, in Turakovsky ulus, a steppe area located 16 km from the village of Askiz on the left bank of the Abakan River.
 At birth, he was given the Khakass name Porā, son of Khyzyl (Пора Хызыл оғлы).
 His name means "Grey" in Khakass.
 In his 1897 autobiography for S.A.
 Vengerov's dictionary, Katanov wrote:

 My father was a Tatar of the Sagai tribe and my mother was a Tatar of the Kash tribe of the Pyurut tribe; my father was an ulus scribe of his tribe by profession.
 Both my parents and I are Orthodox Christians.
 My parents and all my ancestors practised Christianity, which was introduced to the Abakan valley in the 18th century, and at the same time they openly practised shamanistic rites: they took part in sacrifices to the spirits of the mountains, water, fire and sky and prayed to these spirits as protectors of cattle and people.

 The Katanov family belonged to the Khakass seok (clan, literally 'bones') purut (pyuryut), which was part of the Sagai people.
 According to various sources, Nikolai Fedorovich's mother had the surname Chaptykova or Kizekova, and her name was Maria (Chamakh in Khakas).
 She belonged to the Khaskha (Kash) seok and Shaloshin clan, meaning she was a Kachintsy (Haas).
 Katanov's parents adhered to both traditional shamanic beliefs and Orthodoxy, but they were not married in a church.
 As a result, Nikolai was listed as illegitimate on the metric certificate.
 Nikolai's elder brother, also named Nikolai (1858–1892), later became a priest at the Ust-Yes church in the Minusinsk district.
 The family also had a daughter named Maria.
 As with all Khakas people, the family led a semi-nomadic lifestyle, spending the warm half of the year at a summer camp in the Sagai steppe and the cold season on the bank of the Abakan River near Lake Sarkagel.

 The State Archives of Krasnoyarsk Krai contain metric books in fond 824, 'Minusinsk spiritual board', which include a record of Nikolai Katanov's baptism under No. 90.
 This record confirms his birth date as 6 May old style, with his baptism taking place on 15 (27) May.
 It was rare for exact dates of birth to be given for the 'Inorodtsy population' during this time.
 However, according to Alexei Nilogov, an exception was made in this case, as the father of the baptised was an uyezd clerk.
 The record confirms that Katanov's mother had the surname Kizekova and was Fyodor Semyonovich Katanov's 'illegitimate wife'.
 In 1876, a note was added to the record stating that a certificate of petition was dated 13 August, likely for admission to the Krasnoyarsk Gymnasium.